Author of --

 degree when I was on Horizon as a junior producer in environmental

-developed and managed to obtain funds for a series dealing with science
+Michael Ambrosino developed and managed to obtain funds for a series

-and science issues that was cloned from Horizon, although with American
+dealing with science and science issues that was cloned from Horizon,

-differences.
-It relied on a creative synergy between Michael Ambrosino
+although with American differences.
+It relied on a creative synergy

-Michael was foolish enough to employ me -- as one of the first Nova
+privileged -- Michael was foolish enough to employ me -- to be one of

 The series started with a strong 'journalistic' ethos.
 It examine the